 Each year we prepare a detailed analysis of market risk as it applies to the MBL Group and a quantitative analysis of MBL Group's value at risk for equities, interest rates, foreign exchange and bullion, and commodities, individually and in the aggregate thereof.
-See Note 33 "Financial risk management" to our 2024 annual financial statements for a quantitative and qualitative discussion of these risks.
+See Note 33 "Financial risk management" to our 2025 annual financial statements for a quantitative and qualitative discussion of these risks.

-The top ten countries represent 84% of MBL Group's total non-Australia region credit risk exposures as at March 31, 2024.
+The top eleven countries represent 85% of MBL Group's total non-Australia and New Zealand region credit risk exposures as at March 31, 2025.

-Australia region comprises Australia, New Zealand, Vanuatu, Fiji, Tonga, the Solomon Islands and the Marshall Islands.
+Includes Australia, New Zealand, Marshall Islands, Fiji, Vanuatu, and Solomon Islands.

-Loan assets in the Australia region includes home loans of A\$119,604 million, Asset financing of A\$6,674 million and Corporate, commercial and other lending of A\$18,736 million.
+Comprises of home loans of A\$141,549 million, asset financing of A\$3,078 million and corporate, commercial and other lending of A\$19,014 million.

-The total gross credit risk exposure aligns to the amount disclosed in Note 33.1 to our 2024 annual financial statements.
+The total gross credit risk exposure aligns to the amount disclosed in Note 33.1 to MBL Group's 2025 annual financial statements.